DrSnyder86/ls_trucking/README.md

 - If `Config.RequireJob = true`, confirm the player's framework job matches `Config.JobName`.
 - Admin commands are separate from player receiver access.

+### Service bay does not open

+- Confirm `Config.ServiceBay.Enabled = true`.
+- Confirm you are inside the configured service bay radius.
+- Confirm the vehicle is an active LSFC garage vehicle or active private contractor vehicle.
+- If `Config.ServiceBay.RequireJob = true`, confirm the player has the configured job and duty state.

+### Service bay upgrade does not appear

+- Confirm the vehicle supports that GTA mod category.
+- Some vehicles do not expose all engine, transmission, brakes, suspension, armor, livery, or extra slots.
+- Turbo stages use LSFC service bay config and can appear even when normal mod slots are limited.

+### Local photos do not appear

+- Confirm the config `photo` path points to a file included under `images`.
+- Confirm the file extension matches exactly.
+- Confirm the file path uses a NUI-style relative path such as `../images/photos/vehicles/pounder.png`.

 ### Trailer props do not appear